The Best 7 Foods for Gut Health

 Your Gut and Physical Health

 So, what does the gut do?
-As it turns out, the gut has a significant influence throughout the body.
+As it turns out, the gut significantly influences the body.

 Your gut bacteria and your intestines have conversations with each other.
 The research is still early, but the indications show they both send messages and can adjust their behaviors based on the information collected.